 Why is it that food prices are so high that millions of South African families go hungry, while the prices paid to farmers for that same food are so low that many cannot stay in business?
 Why are the people that produce our food – farmworkers – among the most insecure of all?
 Why do high levels of rural poverty persist while corporate profits in the food sector keep rising?
-How did country with a constitutional right to food become a place where 1 in 4 children is so malnourished that they are classified as stunted?
+How did a country with a constitutional right to food become a place where 1 in 4 children is so malnourished that they are classified as stunted?

 In this seminar Tracy Ledger will present analysis from her book “An Empty Plate” on the state of the South African agri-food system.
 She will demonstrate how this system is perpetuating poverty, threatening land reform; entrenching inequality and tearing apart our social fabric.
 In her book Tracy asks two crucial questions: how did we get to this point and how might we go about solving the problem?